vcloarec/ReosProject/README.md

 # Reos Project

-The aim of this project is to provide free and ope-source tools for hydrological and hydraulic analysis.
+The aim of this project is to provide free and open-source tools for hydrological and hydraulic analysis.

 # Lekan

 ## Presentation
-The aim of Lekan is to assist the user in estimatind runoff hydrographs.
+The aim of Lekan is to assist the user for estimating runoff hydrographs.

-The user is able to define watershed in the GIS environment (based on QGIS engine) and evaluate the geometric characteristics from digital terrain models.
+The user is able to define watershed in the GIS environment (based on QGIS engine) and can evaluate the geometric characteristics from digital terrain models.

 GIS environment allow to:
 - load GIS data or open directly QGIS project for base map